SadaqathUmair-SU/system-design/database-types.md

 **Atomicity** - It is a transaction in database which ensures the transaction happens successfully or doesn't happens at all.</br>
 **Consistency** - It ensures to maintain consistency while reading the data so that while fetching the data doesn't gets changed at any point of time.</br>
 **Isolation** - It ensures the occurrence of multiple transactions concurrently without a database state leading to a state of inconsistency.</br>
-                For ex: Let's there are two transactions happening read and write respectively.</br>
+                For ex: Let's say there are two transactions happening read and write respectively.</br>
                 Isolation ensures to do the transactions in a sequence i.e, to read first and to write it at second.</br>
 **Durability** - It ensures that changes made to the database (transactions) that are successfully committed will survive permanently, even in the case of system failures.</br>